Jump to a taxon beginning with the letter:

 Name Status.
 Accepted Name

 AFRICA [I]: Ethiopia, South Africa, Tanzania.
 AUSTRALIA: Australian Capital Territory [Nl], New South Wales [N], Queensland [Nl], South Australia [Nl], Tasmania [Nl], Victoria [Nl], Western Australia [Nl].
 CARIBBEAN [I]: Haiti.
 CENTRAL AMERICA [I].
-EAST ASIA [C]: China (Guangdong, Guangxi, Yunnan, Zhejiang).
-INDIAN SUBCONTINENT: India [I] (West Bengal, Uttar Pradesh, Andhra Pradesh, Himachal Pradesh, Manipur, Sikkim, Tamil Nadu), Pakistan [U], Sri Lanka [I].
+EAST ASIA [I]: China (Guangdong, Guangxi, Yunnan, Zhejiang, Hainan, Fujian).
+INDIAN SUBCONTINENT: India [I] (Andhra Pradesh, Himachal Pradesh, Manipur, Sikkim, Tamil Nadu, West Bengal, Uttar Pradesh), Pakistan [U], Sri Lanka [I].
 NORTH AMERICA [I] (California).
 PACIFIC OCEAN [I]: New Zealand.
 SOUTH AMERICA: Bolivia [I], Colombia [U], Ecuador [I], Venezuela [U].
 SOUTHEAST ASIA [C]: Indonesia (Java), Philippines

 Abbreviations: [I - Introduced, U - Uncertain, C - Cultivated, N - Native, Nl - Naturalised].